General Land Centennial Exhibition: Opening

 The fair was opened on 15 May 1891 by Archduke Karl Ludwig and attended by government ministers, the governor Count Franz Thun and Prince George Lobkowicz.
 Emperor Franz Josef I did not attend the opening ceremony, but visited the fair later.
-Also the Křižík's light fountain was introduced.
+The Křižík's light fountain was also introduced during the Exhibition.

 Art

 Paintings shown included works by Emanuel Krescenc Liška and Hopeless Love by Augustin Němejc which won a second prize.

 Legacy

 Many buildings from the fair still exist including the Art Nouveau Hanau Pavilion at Letná and a 60-meter tall Petřín Lookout Tower on top of the Petřín hill.
 The Křižík's light fountain was reconstructed recently and is still operational.